schech1/uptime-buddy/README.md

 ## Deploying the Backend
 ### Using docker-compose

+*Do NOT deploy the backed yet.*
+*Start the iPhone-App first, to create your security token.*

 Save the docker-compose.yml file.

 Run the following command in the directory containing the docker-compose.yml file: